-I started free trial offer with Tailwind in January and then Board booster and my Pinterest follower increased from 48 to 187 but it was too late because I decided to shut down my blog.
+I started a free trial offer with Tailwind in January and then Board booster and my Pinterest follower increased from 48 to 187 but it was too late because I decided to shut down my blog.
 (The only good outcome was I learned my lesson).

 I read lots of free blog posts and didn’t invest in any courses, thereby delaying my own growth.

-Please remember I’m still in no favor of buying each and every course for all your problem but there are few courses which will help you a lot and give you a big push.
+Please remember I’m still in no favor of buying each and every course for all your problem but there are a few courses which will help you a lot and give you a big push.

 Free courses are free for a reason.
 It only gives you basic ideas but to accelerate your growth you have to invest in yourself.
 After wasting three months I bought the ULTIMATE BUNDLE and realized what I was missing.